EmixamPP/linux-enable-ir-emitter/README.md

 14. If you don't have an error code, try if it work with `ffplay /dev/videoX` ! (or `sudo howdy test`) 15b.
 If not go back to step 11 to test the next entry.

-For howdy, set thedark_threshold to 100 in `sudo howdy config`
+For howdy, set the dark_threshold to 100 in `sudo howdy config`

 ## Launch the script at each startup (with systemd)
 1. Download `enable-ir-emitter.service`